buck-ross/closure-externs/README.md

 From there, feel free to use any of the following externs files, all of which can be found under the "/externs" directory:

- - `amd.js`: A file providing a very basic definition of the global objects present in the [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) specification.
+ - **amd.js**: A file providing a very basic definition of the global objects present in the [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) specification.
+ - **cjs.js**: A file which defines the `exports` & `module.exports` objects for use in compiling [CommonJS](https://en.wikipedia.org/wiki/CommonJS) modules.
+ - **event.js**: A detailed definition of the EventEmitter API Provided by Node JS
- - `thenable.js`: A super-simple definition of the JavaScript "thenable" API as implemented by the [`Promise` standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then)
+ - **thenable.js**: A super-simple definition of the JavaScript "thenable" API as implemented by the [`Promise` standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then)

 ## Interacting with our Community
 Welcome to the *Haximilian Closure Externs* Community!
 We're happy you're here!
 We're doing our best to make *Haximilian Closure Externs* be the perfect logging API that you always wanted, but before you reach out to us with your questions or complaints, please be sure to read through the following documents to help streamline all correspondence and make the process as pleasant and headache-free as possible: